Sacha Fenestraz

-Sacha Fenestraz Jules (born 28 July 1999) is a French-Argentine racing driver competing in the 2025 Super Formula Championship, driving for TOM'S Racing.
-He is the 2017 Eurocup Formula Renault 2.0 champion.
+Sacha Fenestraz Jules (born 28 July 1999) is a French and Argentine racing driver who competes in Super Formula for TOM'S. Fenestraz was the 2017 Formula Renault Eurocup champion, and raced in Formula 3 under the Renault Sport Academy before shifting his career to Japan.
+He finished runner-up in Super Formula in 2022 behind Tomoki Nojiri.
+Fenestraz has also competed in Formula E for Dragon / Penske and Nissan.

 Early career

 Karting

 Born in Annecy, France to a French-Argentine family, and raised in Cordoba, Argentina, Fenestraz began karting in 2006 at the age of seven, partaking in events across France and Argentina.

 Formula 4

 In 2015, Fenestraz graduated to single-seaters.
 He partook in the French F4 Championship, where he claimed three victories and eleven junior victories.
 As a result, he finished as Junior F4 champion and vice-champion in the overall standings.